Nicobar pigeon: Found in Australia

-A Nicobar pigeon was found by the Bardi Jawi Indigenous rangers on the Dampier Peninsula in the western Kimberley, Australia in May 2017.
+A Nicobar pigeon was found by the Bardi Jawi Indigenous rangers on the Dampier Peninsula in the western Kimberley region of Australia in May 2017.
 As part of biosecurity measures, it was reported to quarantine services and was removed by Australian Department of Agriculture officials.
+In 2023, another individual was found on Green Island, off the coast of Cairns.
+Green Island Resort's environmental manager contacted authorities, but there are currently no plans to relocate the pigeon.

 Behaviour and ecology

 The Nicobar pigeon's breeding range encompasses the Andaman and Nicobar Islands of India, the Mergui Archipelago of Myanmar, offshore islands of south-western Thailand, Peninsular Malaysia, southern Cambodia and Vietnam, and many of the small islands between Sumatra, the Philippines and the Solomon Islands.
 On Palau, the only distinct subspecies C. n. pelewensis is found.

 The Nicobar pigeon roams in flocks from island to island, usually sleeping on offshore islets where no predators occur and spends the day in areas with better food availability, not shying away from areas inhabited by humans.
-Its food consists of seeds, fruit and buds, and it is attracted to areas where grain is available.
+Its diet consists of seeds, fruit, and buds, and it is attracted to areas where grain is available.
 A gizzard stone helps to grind up hard food items.
-Its flight is quick, with regular beats and an occasional sharp flick of the wings, as is characteristic of pigeons in general.
+Its flight is quick, with regular beats and an occasional sharp flicks of the wings, as is characteristic of pigeons in general.
 Unlike other pigeons, groups tend to fly in columns or single file, not in a loose flock.
-The white tail is prominent in flight when seen from behind and may serve as a sort of "taillight", keeping flocks together when crossing the sea at dawn or dusk.
+The prominent white tail, visible in flight from behind, may serve as a sort of "taillight", helping keep flocks together when crossing the sea at dawn or dusk.
 The young birds' lack of a white tail is a signal of their immaturity clearly visible to conspecifics – to an adult Nicobar pigeon, it is obvious at a glance which flockmembers are neither potential mates, nor potential competitors for mates, nor old enough to safely guide a flock from one island to another.
+When flying between islands, it typically flies high, at least 60 metres above the sea surface.

 This species nests in dense forest on offshore islets, often in large colonies.
 It builds a loose stick nest in a tree.
 It lays one elliptical faintly blue-tinged white egg.

 In 2017, several individual Caloenas nicobarica were sighted in the Kimberley region of Western Australia with a juvenile captured at Ardyaloon (One Arm Point), near Broome - the first time the bird has been sighted on the Australian mainland.